-A: If you lost your vaccination card, you can obtain a certified Washington State Department of Health COVID-19 vaccine certificate online.
+A: If you lost your CDC COVID-19 vaccination card showing your vaccine type and shot dates, you can obtain a certified Washington State Department of Health COVID-19 vaccine certificate online.

 Register with MyIR Mobile, a secure site for residents to access their state immunization records.
-Once you are officially registered, you can access your vaccine certificate as well as other immunization records for yourself and your family.
+After you are officially registered on that website, you can access your vaccine certificate as well as other Washington state immunization records for yourself and your family.

 Three Rivers Hospital on Facebook will have updated information as it becomes available.

 Okanogan County Public Health COVID-19 Information – Report your at-home positive test results here if you need help with groceries, bills, etc. while you are out of work.